When it comes to selecting a French onion soup recipe, I find I’m beginning to feel like the character Albert in The Birdcage.

 Heat butter and olive oil in a Dutch oven over a medium- high heat.
 Add sliced onions and bay leaves to the pan, saute for 5 minutes or until tender.
 Sprinkle sugar and Creole seasoning over onions, stir to incorporate.

-Place crocks, ramekins, or oven proof bowls on a large cookie sheet.
-Fill each with 1 cup soup.
-Place one slice French bread in each bowl and top with 1 cheese slice.
+Place one slice French bread in each bowl and top with 2 slices of Gruyère cheese.
 Broil on high until cheese is melted and browned.
-Serves 8.

 Directions for Creole Seasoning

 In a medium bowl combine paprika, dried oregano, ground black pepper, dried basil, kosher salt, cayenne pepper, granulated onion, dried thyme and granulated garlic.
 Stir to combine.

 Can be stored in an airtight container for up to three months.